korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 * item

 ##### assign or deassign Item
+Some deassings are reasonable, but some are not, depending on Itrm roles.
+This need a study.

 * id
 * date
-* actor, item with roles company (department), customer(customer group)
+* actor, who makes thos assignemt, item with roles company (department), customer(customer group)
-* transaction type (assign or deassign)
+* assign or deassign
-* item id, item that has this item as component, department etc.
+* assignement type(part to, part of, holded to, holded of, smart contract)
-* subitem item id
+* item to be assigned/deassigned
+* otherItem to be assigned/deassigned
-* holder item id, item that has physical control to this item
+* item id,
-* holder subitem id, item, that has been holded by holder
+* otherItem id
+* True/False is this assignment True.

 ### Implementation
 #### Demo